mozilla-services/docs/source/storage/apis-2.0.rst

     This header may be added to any GET request to avoid transmission of the resource body if it has not been modified since the client last fetched it.
-It has the same semantics as the standard If-Modified-Since header, but the value is expressed in milliseconds.
+It is similar to the standard If-Modified-Since header except the value is expressed in milliseconds.

+    If the value of this header is not a valid integer, a **400 Bad Request** response will be returned.

 **X-If-Unmodified-Since**